TuongDoan/blog-posts/posts-eng/add-custom-component-to-power-apps.md

 ## Step 2: Import the custom component to your environment

-Follow the image (omitted here) and upload the ZIP file into your environment.
+Follow the image and upload the ZIP file into your environment.

 ![TuongIO_Tutorial_20250706150941](https://github.com/user-attachments/assets/5d320b9d-c539-4299-bb87-bb4d0f475840)